Global Coherence in Quantum Discord as a Resource: Operational tasks requiring global coherence

-We next note that for superunsteerable states that have a \textit{maximal fraction of an entangled state} in Eq.~(\ref{LSd}), the entangled part of the decomposition acts as a \textit{nonlocal resource} to implement genuine RSP with a nonzero RSP-fidelity.
-This follows from the fact that the presence of such a nonlocal resource in the given two-qubit state can be used to remotely prepare any target qubit state with a certain fraction.
-We have now obtained our second main result. \begin{thm} The semi-device-independent steerability of separable two-qubit states, as indicated by a nonvanishing Schr\"{o}dinger strength $SS_{2}(\zeta_{AB})$, which is certified by a nonzero $\Gamma$ in Eq.~(\ref{eq:G}), is a necessary and sufficient resource for genuine RSP using separable states. \end{thm} \begin{proof} From Lemma~\ref{SSLSd}, it follows that if any given two-qubit separable state supports a genuine RSP with a nonzero RSP-fidelity, then it has a nonzero Schr\"{o}dinger strength $SS_{2}(\zeta_{AB})$ or $\Gamma$ in Eq.~(\ref{eq:G}).
-On the other hand, if the two-qubit state has a vanishing $SS_{2}$ or $\Gamma$ in Eq.~(\ref{eq:G}), then it always implies that a genuine RSP does not take place. \end{proof} The above result can also be seen from the perspective of Giorgi \cite{Gio13} in Obs.~\ref{Gio} as follows.
-Because superunsteerability occurs for discordant states that cannot be created using local operations of the form $\Phi_A \otimes \Phi_B$, it constitutes a sufficient resource for the RSP.
-On the other hand, there are discordant states that are not useful to the RSP.
-Such states have vanishing $SS_{2}(\zeta_{AB})$ or $\Gamma(\zeta_{AB})$ in Eq.~ (\ref{eq:G}).
-Note that the superunsteerable state in Eq.~(\ref{ssepQ=0}) does not support a nonzero RSP-fidelity, as Giorgi pointed out in Ref.~\cite{Gio13}.
-Such states have $SS_{2}=0$ and $\Gamma=0$, implying that they are not useful for the RSP.
-In Fig.~\ref{Fig:Hirarchy1}, we depict the hierarchy of correlations in bipartite states that follows from the present work.
-In this hierarchy, the regions $I$-$VI$ represent the separable correlations while the region $VII$ represents the nonseparable correlations, the region $II$ represents the one-way discordant correlations while the regions $III$-$VII$ represent the two-way discordant correlations, the regions $II$-$III$ represent the discordant correlations that have local coherence only while the regions $IV$-$VII$ represent the discordant correlations that have global coherence and the regions $V$ and $VI$ represent the discordant correlations in separable states that exhibit nonlocality or steering, and, finally, the regions $II$-$V$ represent the two-qubit discordant correlations useless for the RSP and the regions $VI$ and $VII$ represent the two-qubit discordant correlations useful for the RSP.
+We have now obtained our second main result. \begin{thm} Global coherence of two-qubit states $\zeta_{AB}$, as indicated by a nonzero Mermin strength $\Gamma(\zeta_{AB})$, is a necessary and sufficient quantum resource for implementing a genuine RSP using a two-qubit state. \end{thm} \begin{proof} From Lemma~\ref{SSLSd} and Lemma~\ref{GRSP}, it follows that if any given two-qubit separable state has a nonzero $\Gamma$ in Eq.~(\ref{eq:G}), then it supports a nonzero RSP-fidelity that implies a genuine RSP.
+On the other hand, if the two-qubit state has a vanishing $\Gamma$ in Eq.~(\ref{eq:G}), then it always implies that no genuine RSP takes place. \end{proof} The above result can also be seen from the perspective of Giorgi in~\cite{Gio13}, who presented that quantum discord is neither a necessary nor a sufficient resource.
+This is due to the following observation. \begin{observation} Giorgi~\cite{Gio13}: There are states such as the state in Eq.~(\ref{LC_{A,B}}) with a nonzero discord that supports a nonzero RSP-fidelity.
+Such states have a local creation of discord.
+Some states with vanishing RSP-fidelity have a nonzero discord.
+For such states, $c_2=c_3=0$ in Eq.~(\ref{can02q}). \end{observation} Because superunsteerability occurs for those discordant states that cannot be created using local operations of the form $\Phi_A \otimes \Phi_B$, it constitutes a sufficient resource to implement a genuinely RSP.
+On the other hand, there are discordant states that are not useful to implement a genuinely RSP.
+Such states have vanishing $SS_{2}(\zeta_{AB})$ as well as $\Gamma(\zeta_{AB})$ in Eq.~(\ref{eq:G}).
+Note that the superunsteerable state in Eq.~(\ref{ssepQ=0}) does not support a nonzero RSP-fidelity, as Giorgi pointed out in~\cite{Gio13}.
+Such states have $SS_{2}=0$ and $\Gamma=0$, implying that they are not useful for the RSP protocol.
+Thus, a nonzero $\Gamma$ of the given discordant state is a necessary resource for the RSP protocol.